Michal Kováč

 Michal Kováč (3 August 1930 – 5 October 2016) was the first president of Slovakia, having served from 1993 through 1998.

 Early life

-Kováč was born in the village of Ľubiša in then Czechoslovakia in 1930.
+Kováč was born in the village of Ľubiša in then Czechoslovakia in 1929.
 He graduated from the present-day University of Economics in Bratislava and was a bank employee of the Státní banka československá and of other banks.
 As such, he spent some years in London and in Cuba in the 1960s.
-During the Normalization he was subject to some persecution.
+During Normalization he was subjected to some persecution.

 Political career

 During and after the Velvet Revolution, from 12 December 1989 to 17 May 1991 (when he resigned) Kováč was the Finance Minister of the Slovak (Socialist) Republic.

 In early 1991, he was one of the founders and the vice-chairman of the Movement for a Democratic Slovakia.
 As such, he was elected as a deputy to the Federal Assembly of Czechoslovakia in 1990.
 After the 1992 election he served as the Chairman of the Federal Assembly from 25 June to 31 December 1992.
 He played an important role in the process of the preparation of the Dissolution of Czechoslovakia.